rstudio/team-admin.rstudio.com/docs/using_rstudio_connect/deploy_markdown.md

 * ETL (extract, transform, load)
 * Perform a regular batch job
 * Scrape data from website and store in a database
+    - Assuming you have the legal permission to do so, of course!

 ![image](assets/calendar.png)